CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Expert/GenericExpertSpell.md

 As a part of a combat roll, a character can choose one of the following options below of how they would like to use their magic for that round, which effectively acts as their weapon class for that round.
 Damage type is determined by the damage type of the magic skill used.

+Melee attacks from this spell are considered reach melee weapons.

 |        Name        | One<br />Handed | Two<br />Handed | Dual<br />Wielded | Penetration |    Range    | Damage<br />Types | Engageable<br />Opponents | Area Of<br />Effect | Resource<br />Class |
 | :----------------: | :-------------: | :-------------: | :---------------: | :---------: | :----------: | :---------------: | :-----------------------: | :-----------------: | :-----------------: |
 | Reach Magic Slash |       -2d       |      +4d6      |       None       |      3      |    Reach    |                  |           Rapid           |        None        |  1 Magic Resource  |